BenjaminGordonCody/BenjaminGordonCody/readme.md

 - 👋 Hi, I’m @BenjaminGordonCody.
 I'm a junior programmer and data-scientist looking for entry-level roles in the Manchester area.
 As well as the languages I can write in (Python, C, SQL, HTML, CSS, LUA) I also bring a background in creative-writing and graphic design from my previous work as an artist and author.

 - 👀 I’m interested in coding as a communicative medium!
-I get realy excited for clean, elegant code.
+I get really excited for clean, elegant code.
 I'm also very interested in using my data science toolset to reveal new stories from complicated datasets.

 - 🌱 I’m currently studying an MSc in Computer Science with Big Data Analytics.
 I'm also undertaking short courses in data visualisation and communication.